Monotonicity of Equilibria in Nonatomic Congestion Games: Congestion Games and Equilibria

 \begin{proposition} Let $\game=(\resources,\costprof,\strategiesprof)$ be a congestion game structure.
 Then the equilibrium cost map $\rateprof\mapsto\eqcost(\rateprof)$ is continuous and monotone in the sense that $\langle\eqcost (\rateprof_{1})- \eqcost(\rateprof_{2}),\rateprof_{1}-\rateprof_{2}\rangle\ge0$ for every $\rateprof_{1},\rateprof_{2}\in\Rpos^{\commodities}$.
 In particular, each component $\eqcost^{\commodity}(\rateprof)$ is nondecreasing with respect to its own demand $\rate^{\commodity}$.
 Moreover, the equilibrium resource costs $\eqcostedge_{\resource}(\rateprof)$ are uniquely defined and continuous. \end{proposition}

 \cref{pr:continuity} is a simple extension of \citet[Proposition 3.1]{ComDosSca:MP2021} to the multi-commodity setting.
 See also \citet{Hal:TS1978} for the case of strictly increasing costs.
-For the sake of completeness, we include a proof of \cref{pr:continuity} in \cref{se:appendix:proofs}.
+For the sake of completeness, we include a proof of \cref{pr:continuity} in \cref{sc:appendix:proofs}.

 \begin{remark} When the cost functions are strictly increasing, thus invertible, \cref{pr:continuity} implies that the equilibrium load vector $\loadprof(\rateprof)$ is unique for every $\rateprof\in\Rpos^{\commodities}$, and the map $\rateprof\mapsto\load(\rateprof)$ is continuous.
-If the costs are just nondecreasing, the equilibrium loads may be non-unique; there exists some literature about the characterization of games having the so-called uniqueness property \citep[see, \eg][]{Mil:MOR2000,Kon:TS2004,Mil:MOR2005,MeuPra:EJOR2014}.
-Another natural question for the case of multiple equilibria is whether there exists a continuous selection $\rateprof\mapsto\load(\rateprof)$. \end{remark}
+If the costs are just nondecreasing, the equilibrium loads may be non-unique.
+Here we point out that there exists some literature about the characterization of games having the so-called uniqueness property \citep[see, \eg][]{Mil:MOR2000,Kon:TS2004,Mil:MOR2005,MeuPra:EJOR2014}.
+A natural question for the case of multiple equilibria is whether there exists a continuous selection $\rateprof\mapsto\load(\rateprof)$. \end{remark}

+Routing games are an important instance of congestion games.
+In this class of games there is a finite network in the background with a finite set of \ac{OD} pairs (the commodities of the game); edges are the resources and paths from one origin to the corresponding destination are the strategies of the game.

+\citet{Hal:TS1978} proved that in routing games an increase of traffic demand for one \ac{OD} pair---when the remaining demands are kept fixed---weakly increases the traveling time of this \ac{OD} pair.
+The following example, due to \citet{Fis:TRB1979}, shows that an increase in the traffic demand of one \ac{OD} pair may actually reduce the traveling time of another \ac{OD} pair. \citet{Fis:TRB1979} showed that it is also possible for the social cost ${\SC}(\rateprof)=\sum_{\commodity\in \commodities} \rate^{\commodity}\eqcost^{\commodity}(\rateprof)$ to decrease along a direction where the total demand $\sum_{\commodity\in\commodities}\rate^{\commodity}$ increases.